Berg0162/BLE-Steering-Server/README.md

 > ℹ️ The **VoiceControl** project is tightly coupled to the **XIAO ESP32S3 Sense**, which includes a built-in microphone and supports only **ESP32**.
 A Bluefruit version is not applicable.
 >
 ## ❓ What is ESP-Bluedroid?
-ESP-Bluedroid is a modified version of the native Android Bluetooth stack.
-When you have installed the **Arduino core for ESP32** Bluedroid is the deafult BLE-host.
+ESP-Bluedroid is a modified version (by Espressif) of the native Android Bluetooth stack.
+When you have installed the **Arduino core for ESP32** Bluedroid is the default BLE-host.
 The Bluetooth LE stack in ESP-IDF is a layered architecture that enables Bluetooth functionality on ESP32 chip series.
 It consists of two layers: the Bluetooth Upper Layer (BTU) and the Bluetooth Transport Controller layer (BTC).<br>
 ESP-Bluedroid for ESP32 supports Classic Bluetooth and Bluetooth LE.

 + API references